Blackfish (film): Development

 Director Gabriela Cowperthwaite, Thom Powers, former SeaWorld trainers Samantha Berg, John Hargrove, and John Jett at the Miami International Film Festival presentation of Blackfish at the Regal South Beach on March 3, 2013.

 Cowperthwaite began work on the film after the February 2010 death of Tilikum's trainer Dawn Brancheau and in response to the claim that the orca had targeted Brancheau because she had worn her hair in a ponytail.
 Cowperthwaite argued that this claim had been conjecture and that "there had to be more to this story".

 The film premiered at the 2013 Sundance Film Festival on January 19, 2013, and was picked up by Magnolia Pictures and CNN Films for wider release.

 Release

 Blackfish premiered at the Sundance Film Festival on January 19, 2013.
 Shortly after, Magnolia Pictures and CNN Films acquired US distribution rights to the film, releasing the film on July 19, 2013, with Dogwoof Pictures acquiring international rights.
-Dogwoof sold the film to multiple buyers for international territories, including Netflix for the UK, Scandinavia and Latin America (the latter two would later go to Universal) and Universal Pictures for Asia, Africa, Portugal, Italy, and Central and Eastern Europe.
+Dogwoof sold the film to multiple buyers for international territories, including Netflix for streaming in the UK, Scandinavia and Latin America and Universal Pictures for Latin America, Scandinavia, Asia, Africa, Portugal, Italy, and Central and Eastern Europe.
 However, in 2021, for unexplained reasons, Netflix removed Blackfish from their platform.